AndreMonc/thinning_function/README.md

-# thinning_function.py: A program to thin SNPs in VCF files.
+# thinning_function.py: a program to thin SNPs in VCF files.

 ##### Written by Andre E. Moncrieff, 2018.